The original Abyssinian Cat Club of Great Britain

 Committee meetings and Breed Advisory Committee meetings

-The next meeting of the Abyssinian Breed Advisory Committee will be held on 27th April, 2014.
+The next meeting of the Abyssinian Breed Advisory Committee will be notified here as soon as known.
 Please contact our Secretary (as above) if you have any items for discussion.

 Important information from GCCF